The Importance of Understanding E-commerce Customer Motivation

 First, let’s take a look at motivation as a psychological concept.
 To put it simply, motivation is the “why” driving human behavior.
 Motivation works behind the scenes to influence external actions.
 As Psychology Today notes, one theory called “incentive theory” guides many modern-day marketing efforts: “A good marketing strategy will cause you to want something you neither have nor think you need.
 You expect that by having this “thing,” you will be better off than you are without it.”

-This goes to show that motivating buyers depends in part on demonstrating the value of your products, so they feel they need to own them—or at least strongly desire them.
+This shows that motivating buyers depends partly on demonstrating the value of your products, so they feel they need to own them—or at least strongly desire them.
 But another facet is helping shoppers avoid pain throughout the buying process.
 Shoppers nowadays value speedy, seamless online purchasing experiences.
-Hitting a snag is often enough to make people reconsider, perhaps even going so far as to abandon their shopping cart before checking out.
+Hitting a snag is often enough to make people reconsider, perhaps even going to abandon their shopping cart before checking out.

 While motivation may start with incentivization, it only continues to influence shoppers’ behavior if they feel like each subsequent step is worth it.
 This is why it’s so crucial for online retail stores to support marketing efforts, meaning your website must be able to facilitate an intuitive and hassle-free buying experience so as not to squander the valuable motivation your marketing efforts have drummed up.